-To provide some insights on the performance of the proposed algorithm to select the best multicast scheme, we consider a WLAN scenario with 12 unicast stations and perform a sweep on the number of multicast receivers.
+To provide some insights on the performance of the proposed algorithm to select the best multicast scheme, we consider a WLAN scenario with 12 unicast STAs11 and perform a sweep on the number of multicast receivers.
 For each configuration, we compute the throughput obtained by multicast and unicast traffic.
-The results depicted in the top plot of Fig. 13 (the results for each mechanism $\mathcal{M}$ are plotted using the same color, but with different line styles to distinguish between $S_m$ and $S_u$ ).
+The results are shown in the top plot of Fig. 13.
+(The results for each mechanism \mathcal{M} are plotted using the same color, but with different line styles to distinguish between S_m and S_u .)